 R.J.
 Choppy, like Don Zimmer, has never earned a paycheck outside of the world of sports.

 R.J. spent the first 9 years of his professional career at ESPN Radio in Dallas, starting as an overnight board operator, producer, and Sportscenter anchor.
 R.J. eventually talked his way onto the air as Studio Host, Pre and Postgame host for the NBA’s Dallas Mavericks, and the host of ESPN Radio “Gamenite.”
-Choppy also serves as the voice of the Texas Legends of the NBA D-League.
-He has never won a broadcasting award, nor is he a bestselling author on http://www.amazon.com.
+Choppy also served as the voice of the Texas Legends of the NBA D-League for two seasons.
+He has never won a broadcasting award, nor is he a bestselling author on Amazon.

 Born in Albany, NY in 1979, R.J. moved to Belle Mead, NJ when he was 6, and lived there until attending college at The University of Tennessee.
 He was lucky enough to catch the senior campaign of the greatest quarterback in NFL history, Peyton Manning, and witnessed Tennessee’s National Championship in 1998.
 R.J. earned a B.A. in Speech Communication from Tennessee in 2002.

-R.J. was a 2 handicap golfer, played baseball in the NABA, and loved to spend lunch time playing pickup games on the basketball court, but marriage ruined all that.
-He and his wife, Jana, have a son, and live in the Mid-Cities.
+R.J. was a 2 handicap golfer, played baseball in the NABA, and loved to spend lunch time playing pickup games on the basketball court.
+RJ is the proud father of two boys.

-New School with Shan and RJ takes an outside the box approach with strong opinions on local sports issues.
-New School will be very interactive on air and on all social networks.
+Shan & RJ take an outside the box approach with strong opinions on local sports issues.
+They are very interactive on air and on all social networks.
 Shan and R.J. incorporate the audience while challenging conventional sports wisdom with a unique, honest, no apologies approach.

 Follow RJ Choppy on Twitter @RJChoppy

 What seemed like a fairly simple question sparked controversy.